adorsys/datasafe/datasafe-cli/README.md

     -u=peter -p=peter -sp=system profile create
     ```
 1. Add the url of minio with a new storagename.
 Notice that the bucket (*affe*) is at the end of the url.
+Also, notice region *eu-central-1* is at the beginning of URL path.

     ```
     -u=peter -p=peter -sp=system profile storage add -i my-minio -p http://localhost:9000/eu-central-1/affe/
     ```